 - Electronic systems

-You’ll spend much of your time in workshops or medical facilities, practicing with the equipment you’ll use in your future role.
+These programs emphasize practical abilities, with much of your time spent in workshops or medical facilities, where you’ll practice with the equipment relevant to your future role.

 Different Branches and Their AIT Lengths

-The duration depends on the complexity of skills required for each Military Occupational Specialty (MOS).
+Army Advanced Individual Training (AIT) lengths differ substantially across various branches, with duration based on the complexity of skills required for each Military Occupational Specialty (MOS).

 Combat Arms AIT